JanssenProject/jans/jans-cedarling/cedarling_opa/README.md

 # OPA Cedarling Plugin

-A policy evaluation plugin for [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) that integrates with Cedarling.
+A policy evaluation plugin for [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) that integrates with Cedarling, allowing users to perform Cedar-based authorization in OPA workflows.

 ## Building

-To build an OPA binary that includes the plugin, you need the following:
+To compile OPA with the Cedarling plugin, you need the following:

 - Go 1.25+
 - Rust toolchain 1.56+